Can Your Open A/R be Turned into Working Capital?

 - 2. Small companies, Family-owned companies, and startups

 - 3. Unable to qualify for traditional financing

 - 4. Out of covenant with current loans/lenders

 - 6. Turnaround situations

 - 7. Bank offers a line of credit but only a fraction of your Good Accounts Receivable Aging

 - How much are Factoring Costs & Fees?

 There are many reasons why companies need capital from invoice factoring.
-Clients must meet their payroll, taxes, inventory purchasing, strategic projects, marketing campaigns, and other general expenses.
+Clients must meet payroll, taxes, inventory purchasing, strategic projects, marketing campaigns, and other general expenses.

 What is invoice or A/R Factoring?

 Factoring provides clients with an advance on your accounts receivable (AR), improving your cash flow.
 Invoice factoring solves your cash flow shortage and offers immediate funding for your expenses.
-Typically, factoring companies purchase an asset – the accounts receivables – and buy the proceed rights to their client’s invoices and provide direct funding in exchange.
+Typically, factoring companies purchase an asset – the accounts receivable – and buy the proceed rights to their client’s invoices and provide direct funding in exchange.